yelouafi/websql.js/README.md

 ##Queries and finder methods

-In addition to the insert, update and destroy methods, the Table object also includes helpers to execute queries on the underlying table
+In addition to the insert, update and destroy methods, the Table object also includes helpers to execute queries on the underlying table. note the helper finders call the run method implicitly.
 ```javascript
 // get the first row, automatically call run
 db.todos.all()